pwittchen/wittchen.io/source/projects/index.md

 * [ydownloader](https://github.com/pwittchen/ydownloader)
 * [spotify-cli-linux](https://github.com/pwittchen/spotify-cli-linux)

 and more...
-Visit my [GitHub profile](https://github.com/pwittchen).
+You can even check [source code of this website](https://github.com/pwittchen/blog).
+Visit my [GitHub profile](https://github.com/pwittchen) to be up to date.